ctools/ctools/doc/source/users/user_manual/iact_analysis/analysis.rst

   Input model XML file [binned_models.xml]
   Output model XML file [binned_results.xml]

-Note that when passing an event cube to :ref:`ctlike`, the tool behaves differently than in unbinned mode.
-It queries directly for the additional ingredients for the binned analysis.
+Note that when passing an counts cube to :ref:`ctlike`, the tool behaves differently than in unbinned mode.
+It queries directly for the additional ingredients for the stacked analysis.
 It is important to pass the background model generated by :ref:`ctbkgcube` here to ensure the proper modelling of the background in the fit.

-Running :ref:`ctlike` with energy dispersion, the hidden parameter ``edisp=yes`` needs to be specified.
-The tool will then additionally query for the energy dispersion cube described above:
+To consider also the energy dispersion, you have to execute the :ref:`ctlike` tool with the hidden parameter ``edisp=yes``.
+The tool will then also query for the energy dispersion cube:

 .. code-block:: bash